Table of Contents

 Notes for recreational drone pilots flying for fun in Costa Rica

 Costa Rica’s new drone regulations apply only to commercial drone operators.
-Therefore, recreational pilots are not required to register their drones but must follow the Direccion General de Aviacion Civil’s basic rules (DGAC).
+Therefore, recreational pilots must not register their drones but follow the Direccion General de Aviacion Civil’s basic rules (DGAC).

 Notes for operating Commercial Drone Services in Costa Rica

-If you are a commercial operator, your drone must bear a label that identifies you as the operator/owner, your contact information, and your DGAC drone registration number.
+If you are a commercial operator, your drone must have a label that identifies you as the operator/owner, your contact information, and your DGAC drone registration number.

 Certification Requirements for Flying a Drone in Costa Rica